-In the rapidly evolving landscape of financial services, big data analytics has emerged as a game-changer, reshaping how banks operate, compete, and serve their customers.
+In the rapidly evolving landscape of banking and financial services, big data analytics has emerged as a game-changer, reshaping how banks operate, compete, and serve their customers.
 Yet, despite its transformative potential, the banking industry is only beginning to scratch the surface of what’s possible.

 Only 16% of financial institutions believe they’ve deployed their analytical software to its full functionality.
 The majority (54%) are making strides in this direction, implementing a variety of platforms and systems to harness the power of business intelligence.
-The imperative is clear: big data analytics is no longer a luxury but a necessity for effective functioning in this data-rich environment.
+The imperative is clear: big data analytics in banking sector is no longer a luxury but a necessity for effective functioning in this data-rich environment.

-In this article, we’ll explore how financial institutions are using big data analytics to enhance customer experiences, mitigate risks, and drive innovation while also addressing the implementation challenges that Neontri has navigated by providing data management services to the banking sector.
+In this article, we’ll explore how financial institutions and banks are using big data analytics to enhance customer experiences, mitigate risks, and drive innovation while also addressing the implementation challenges that Neontri has navigated by providing data management services to the banking sector.

 Key takeaways: